Plant-based fish alternatives

 Just like all animals, fishes* are sentient.
 They can feel positive and negative emotions.
 Fishes have unique personalities.
 They can learn to use tools and build nests.

 While some vegetarians and vegans prefer to avoid products that replace meat, because it reminds them of eating animals, others enjoy delicious plant-based alternatives because of their ease of use, texture and taste.
-The range keeps growing every year, so try them out to see which ones you enjoy most.
+Try them out to see which ones you enjoy most.

 A can of Nature's Charm banana blossom that has a photograph of a blossom from a banana tree